collective/rapido.plone/docs/tutorial.rst

     http://localhost:8080/tutorial/news/@@rapido/view/show-report

-to see a pie chart about the News items votes!!
+to see a pie chart about votes on the *News* items!!

 .. image:: files/screen-7.png